Last Updated on April 4, 2026

 The MD oversees the company’s finances to ensure funds are used wisely.
 They review budgets, approve major expenses, and check financial statements.
 Although the finance department handles most accounting work, the MD ensures financial policies match the company’s goals.

 They also make sure the company follows all tax and audit laws and files its financial documents on time.
+Matters such as salary approvals and director remuneration in a private limited company are also reviewed carefully to ensure they comply with the Companies Act and company policies.
 Poor financial control or non-compliance can lead to heavy penalties and damage the company’s reputation.

 5. Legal and Statutory Compliance

-A Managing Director must need to ensure the company follows all the required legal requirements.
+A Managing Director must ensure the company follows all the required legal requirements.
 This includes compliance with the Companies Act, labour laws, tax laws and the environmental regulations.

-The MD ensures that board meetings and annual general meetings (AGMs) are held on the time in the proper manner and that the proper records, data and reports should be maintained.
+The MD ensures that board meetings and annual general meetings (AGMs) are held on time in the proper manner and that the proper records, data and reports are maintained.
 They also make sure all necessary forms and returns are filed with the Registrar of Companies.
+This also helps stakeholders understand how to check if a company is registered through official government records.

 Fail to follow the various legal requirements may lead to heavy penalties or even the disqualification from holding the position, which is why compliance is one of the MD’s top priorities.